istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel8-VMSS/README.md

 ## Prerequisites

-1. Azure Subscription with specified payment method (RHEL 8 is a Azure Marketplace product and requires payment method to be specified in Azure Subscription)
+1. Azure Subscription with specified payment method (RHEL 8 is an [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/RedHat.RedHatEnterpriseLinux80-ARM?tab=Overview) product and requires payment method to be specified in Azure Subscription)

 2. To deploy the template, you will need to: